alco/numspell/doc/TemplateSyntax.md

     <pattern> = <body>

-That is, it consists of two parts--a pattern and a body--with an equals sign between them.
+That is, it consists of two parts—a pattern and a body—with an equals sign between them.